sgorgun/generic-methods-upskill/README.md

 ## Task Description

 * Implement generic methods of the class [ArrayExtension](GenericMethods/ArrayExtension.cs).
-* Put a solution of the **IEEE 754 format** task into [DoubleTransformer](DoubleTransformer/GetIeee754Format.cs#L9) class.
+* Put a solution of the **IEEE 754 format** task into [GetIeee754Format](DoubleTransformer/GetIeee754Format.cs#L9) class.
     <details><summary>IEEE 754 format.</summary>
-    Implement the GetIEEE754Format method that gets a binary representation of a real double-precision number in IEEE 754 format.
+    Implement the GetIeee754Format.Transform method that results a binary representation of a real double-precision number in IEEE 754 format.
 Don't use Framework's converter classes.
 The task definition is given in the  XML-comments for this method.

     Hint:  Use C# structs to create a union type (similar to C unions).
     </details>
-* Put a solution of the **Contains Digit Validator** task into the [ContainsDigitValidator](ContainsDigitPredicate/ContainsDigitValidator.cs#L3) class.
+* Put a solution of the **Contains Digit Validator** task into the [ContainsDigitPredicate](IntegerPredicate/ContainsDigitPredicate.cs#L9) class.
     <details><summary>Contains Digit Validator.</summary>
-    Implement an Verify method that checks if a given number contains a given digit.
+    Implement an IntegerPredicate/ContainsDigitPredicate.IsMatch method that checks if a given number contains a given digit.
 Don't use strings and arrays.
     </details>
-* Put into the [Adapters](Adapters/) project the [GetIEEE754FormatAdapter](Adapters/GetIEEE754FormatAdapter.cs#L5) adapter class for [DoubleExtension](IEEE754FormatTask/DoubleExtension.cs#L13) that implement the required interfaces.
-* Put into the [Adapters](Adapters/) project the [ContainsDigitPredicateAdapter](Adapters/ContainsDigitPredicateAdapter.cs#L6) adapter class for [ContainsDigitValidator](ContainsDigitPredicate/ContainsDigitValidator.cs#L3) that implement the required interfaces.

 The detailed explanations of the task are provided in the XML-comments for the methods and in test cases of unit tests.